ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/content_cache_refresh.md

 !!! note

-    Please pay attention that process method uses attributes `language_code` and `content_type` which were added to content modification array using method `getContentModificationAttributes`.
+    Please pay attention that process method uses attributes `language_code` and `content_type` which were added to content modification array using the `getContentModificationAttributes` method.

 #### Supported content modification actions and triggers